Fashion & Textiles

 Paper 1 – Technical Principles

-Mixture of short answer and extended response.
+Mixture of short answer and extended response questions.

 - Written exam: 2.5 hours